MorrissyLab/mosaicMPI/README.md

 The default behaviour is to select overdispersed genes using an od-score > 1.0.
 You can also choose from a number of different methods for selecting overdispersed_genes, for example:
   - `cnmfsns set-parameters --name example_run -m cnmf_topn -p 2000`: select top 2000 genes using cNMF's model and minimal mean threshold (Kotliar et al., 2019, eLife)
-  - `cnmfsns select-odg -n test -m default_quantile -p 0.8`: Select top 20% of genes when ranked by od-score
+  - `cnmfsns set-parameters --name example_run -m default_quantile -p 0.8`: Select top 20% of genes when ranked by od-score
-  - `cnmfsns set-parameters --name example_run -n test -m genes_file -p path/to/genesfile.txt`: use a custom list of genes
+  - `cnmfsns set-parameters --name example_run -m genes_file -p path/to/genesfile.txt`: use a custom list of genes

 ### 5. Perform cNMF factorization